Let's talk Great Danes

 All you need to know about the breed

-Two facts about Great Danes
+Facts about Great Danes

-1. Scooby-Dooby-Doo, Where Are You?
+1. Scooby-Doo, Where Are You?

-The loveable but cowardly cartoon canine Scooby-Doo is thought to be loosely based on a Great Dane.
+The loveable but cowardly cartoon canine Scooby-Doo is thought to be loosely based on a Great Dane!
 The breed has had another brush with stardom in the form of Marmaduke, the super-sized star of a comic strip, which was first printed in the 1950s and was made into a movie in 2010.

 2. Great (Not) Dane

-The Great Dane is, with impeccable logic, not actually Danish at all: the breed’s origins lie in Germany, where in 1878, a committee of judges and breeders met in Berlin to classify several similar dogs known by different names under just one: Deutsche Dogge.
-That literally translates into English as "German Dog".
+The Great Dane doesn't actually originate from Denmark.
+The large breed's origins begin in Germany during the late 1800s where a committee of judges and breeders met in Berlin to classify several similar dogs known by different names under just one: Deutsche Dogge which translates into English as German Dog.
 So the breed became known in English as the Great Dane.
-Makes sense.

 History of the breed